kitzy/kitzy/USERMANUAL.md

 ---

 ## My values
-- **Empathy as a baseline:** I believe work life is better when people look out for each other.
+- **Empathy as a baseline:** I believe life is better when people look out for each other.
 Thoughtfulness and small acts of care go a long way with me.
 - **Curiosity first:** I’d rather ask questions and explore possibilities than pretend to know everything.
 For me, curiosity is the gateway to clarity.
 - **Authenticity over polish:** I’d rather things be real and imperfect than fake and shiny.
 I value honesty and transparency, even when the truth is messy.
 - **Growth and learning:** Mistakes happen; what matters is taking responsibility, adapting, and improving.
 I’ll own my work and my missteps, and I appreciate when others do too.